 2. Press and hold the CTRL, ALT and the SHIFT keys, and click the Cancel button.

-For details, visit these pages:
+For more information on restarting the Explorer shell, visit these pages:

 Step 2: Fix Registry Key Permissions